naninovel/docs/docs/guide/characters.md

 In case the model appears too small or large, set an initial scale for the root Live2D prefab game object as [shown in the video guide](https://youtu.be/rw_Z69z0pAg?t=353).

 Internally, Live2D model is rendered to a texture, which is then projected to the screen.
 This is required to prevent semi-transparency overdraw artifacts when fading the character.
 Naninovel will attempt to evaluate size of the render canvas automatically, but in case the model contains animated parts that are moved outside of the initial bounds, the parts will be clipped.
-To prevent that, add `Live2D Render Canvas` component to the root game object of the Live2D prefab and set the desired size of the render canvas manually.
+To prevent that, add `Render Canvas` component to the root game object of the Live2D prefab and set the desired size of the canvas manually.
 Enable [gizmos](https://docs.unity3d.com/Manual/GizmosMenu.html) to preview current render canvas size while in prefab mode.

-[!2e0c43443dd5c9163af2a6c82dfdd561]
+[!23f916ae104f57828914221333e42dbf]

 Be aware, that larger the size, the more memory will the texture consume, so keep it as small, as possible.